-In this article, we will talk about one healthy type of food – rice.
 In many diets nowadays, rice is listed as one of the healthiest foods that you can eat along with proteins.
 It is surely healthier than bread, and it is kind of a good carb.
-If this is healthy food for us, can it be healthy for the guinea pigs as well?
-Let’s check and see if our guinea pigs can consume rice!
+This is healthy food for us, but it is not or the guinea pigs.

-Can guinea pigs eat rice?
-No, guinea pigs cannot eat rice because rice is a type of grain, and grains are not good for the guinea pigs.
-Another reason why guinea pigs cannot eat rice is that rice has to be cooked, and guinea pigs should never eat cooked foods.
-Naturally, they can consume only fruits, veggies, and some herbs – that’s why they are vegetarians and herbivores.
+No, guinea pigs cannot eat rice.
+Naturally, they can consume only fruits, veggies, and some herbs.
+But rice is a type of grain, and grains are not good for the guinea pigs.
+Additionally, rice has to be cooked, and guinea pigs should never eat cooked foods.

 Nutrition Facts on Rice